NashvillePost.com: History

 In October 2011, the Post and De Lombaerde named William Williams (a member of the original staff of The City Paper) managing editor.
 Prior to that point, Williams had contributed to the Post (both in a freelance capacity and via The City Paper) since late 2008.
 Of note, and as of mid-2021, De Lombaerde and Williams (who met in 2006) offered a combined 42-plus years of experience as members of the Nashville print media community, with the former focusing on banking and finance, economic development and publicly traded companies reporting and the latter upon real estate, transportation, retail and food-and-beverage industry coverage.

 In 2013, then-City Paper Sports Editor David Boclair joined the Post, giving the publication a full sports coverage thrust.

 From 2013 to mid-2018, the Post continued to evolve, with various younger journalists teaming with the veteran trio of De Lombaerde, Williams and Boclair to cover health care, government and technology, among other sectors.

-In May 2018, the Nashville Scene and the Nashville Post were purchased by the Freeman Webb Publishing, a company co-founded by Bill Freeman and the late Jimmy Webb.
+In May 2018, the Nashville Scene and the Nashville Post were purchased by the Freeman Webb Publishing, a company co-founded by Bill Freeman and Jimmy Webb.
 FWP is a sister company to Freeman Webb Co., a real estate firm that owns and manages "more than 16,000 apartment units and 1 million square feet of office space" in Tennessee, Alabama, Missouri, Georgia and Mississippi.

 In August 2019, Boclair left the Post to work for Sports Illustrated.

 In April 2020, FWP President Frank Daniels named veteran Post employee Heather Cantrell Mullins as publisher.
 The evolution of Mullins' job dates to 2005, when she joined The City Paper as a sales and marketing rep.

 De Lombaerde, after a 13.5-year run at editor, left the Post at the end of August 2021 to pursue work with a trade/specialty publications company, with state government and legal sector reporter Stephen Elliott assuming the role of interim editor.

-As of September 2021, the Post consisted of, in addition to Williams and Elliott, art director Christie Passarello, health care and technology reporter Kara Hartnett, Metro Government reporter Cedric Dent Jr., general assignment reporter Kathryn Rickmeyer, sports reporter Michael Gallagher and Gary Minnis (subscriptions, subscriber relations and magazine distribution).
+By September 2021, the Post consisted of, in addition to Williams and Elliott, art director Christie Passarello, health care and technology reporter Kara Hartnett, Metro Government reporter Cedric Dent Jr., general assignment reporter Kathryn Rickmeyer, sports reporter Michael Gallagher and Gary Minnis (subscriptions, subscriber relations and magazine distribution).

+In April 2023, the Post replaced Gallagher with veteran local sports journalist John Glennon, a former Tennessean reporter.
+As of mid-2023, the editorial team included, in addition to Glennon, the aforementioned Elliott and Williams, health care reporter Hannah Herner and art director Mary Louise Meadors (who replaced Passarello, with the latter having changed roles at FWP).
+Nicolle Praino was added as a reporter in mid-2023.

+In February 2024, Elliott stepped down as Post editor to take a position with the Nashville Banner.

+In summer 2024, Kevin Spain (a former USA Today editor of NBA coverage) was named Post editor.